-Where any non-agricultural development, other development of a single residential dwelling, can be anticipated to generate increased traffic on a county road passing through open range, the owner of such nonagricultural development may be required to fence such road to protect motorists and livestock if the anticipated traffic volumes are more than 50% greater than existing traffic volumes.

-CCLU-4.3 Non-agricultural developments which

-abut grazing land should be required to install cattle gates or cattle guards with adjoining gate on all vehicular access points unless there is a written agreement between such owner and the owner(s) of adjoining grazing land.
+- AGLU-1.11 Where any non-agricultural development of a single residential dwelling, can be anticipated to generate increased traffic on a county road passing through open range, the owner of such nonagricultural development may be required to fence such road to protect motorists and livestock if the anticipated traffic volumes are more than 50% greater than existing traffic volumes. - AGLU-1.12 Non-agricultural developments which abut grazing land should be required to install cattle gates or cattle guards with adjoining gate on all vehicular access points unless there is a written agreement between such owner and the owner(s) of adjoining grazing land. - AGLU-1.13 Where any non-agricultural development of a residential dwelling on a tract of land larger than 160 acres, should be required to execute and record a Cattle Country Easement.